-The actual size under the front seats depends on which aircraft you’re flying with.
-For instance, on their Boeing 737-800 aircraft, the underseat dimensions are 14 x 12 x 9 inches.
+The actual size under the seats depends on which aircraft you’ve boarded.
+If you will be flying on their Boeing 737-800 aircraft, the underseat dimensions are 14 x 12 x 9 inches.
 To get the exact measurements, contact Alaska Airlines and tell them your flight details.
 They’ll reply shortly with the exact dimensions.

 7. Spirit Airlines

 Spirit Airlines has stated that underseat items shouldn’t exceed 18 x 14 x 8 inches.

 If you’re flying with JetBlue, then your underseat luggage shouldn’t exceed 17 x 13 x 8 inches.